padong4284/padong-app/README.md

 * Git: If you have not installed Git, you click [Git](https://git-scm.com/downloads) and install it.

-#### Install Padong
+#### Install PADONG

-To run Padong, two requirements below are needed to be installed.
+To run PADONG, two requirements below are needed to be installed.

 * [Android Studio](https://developer.android.com/studio)
 * [Flutter SDK](https://flutter.dev/docs/get-started/install)